ABeardsell/ABeardsell.github.io/exampleSite/content/english/raid_stlaurent_2025.md

 ### Refund Policy

 Refunds will be issued on the following scale: 85% until February 1, 2025, 50% between February 2 and April 1, 2025, 25% between April 2 and May 1, 2025.
 No refunds after May 2, 2025.
 Until May 2, teams have the option to transfer their registration after informing the organizing committee.

+### Camping and Accommodation

+We recommend staying at Camping Rimouski (https://campingrimouski.com/) on Friday and Saturday night, as it will be a relatively central location for registration and other activities.
+Don't wait too long to book if you're looking for a specific type of accommodation.
+Options include camping (with or without services and RV spots), motel, and ready-to-camp units.
+Book directly with the campground and mention your participation in the race to receive a 15% discount.
 "

 # Material list is available here: https://drive.google.com/file/d/1tyDCnDCLJE4H_vXlhGlhZtjD81_nc2u6/view?usp=sharing